rpsubc8/ESP32TinyCPC/readmeEnglish.md

 We must modify the file <b>platformio.ini</b> the option <b>upload_port</b> to select the COM port where we have our TTGO VGA32 board.
 <center><img src='https://raw.githubusercontent.com/rpsubc8/ESP32TinyCPC/main/preview/previewPlatformIO.gif'></center>
 Then we will proceed to compile and upload to the board.
 No partitions are used, so we must upload all the compiled binary.
 Everything is prepared so we don't have to install the bitluni libraries.
-However, if we need the sound and mouse options, we will need to install the libraries of <b>fabgl</b>.
+However, if we need the sound options, we will need to install the libraries of <b>fabgl</b>.